womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-dapp-overview/1-dev-setup.md

 - After this, run `npx hardhat`.
 - Select a basic project, select `y` for all prompts. `y` simply stands for `yes`.
 - Finally, open this newly created project in your code editor.
 Do this by opening VS code and hitting `file` > `open` > look for the folder you just created.
-- If you have any issues with this setup, you can also clone or fork this [starter repo](https://github.com/womenbuildweb3/hardhat-sample)
+- If you have any issues with this setup, you can fork and then clone this [starter repo](https://github.com/womenbuildweb3/hardhat-sample).

 Under the `contracts` folder, head to your `Greeter.sol` file and rename it to `Web3RSVP.sol`.